wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-community-of-practice.md

 ## Executive buy-in!

-Every Working Group inherits the executive support to be empowered with a clear strategy and support where needed from its parent Centre of Enablement (CoE).
+Every Working Group inherits the executive support to be empowered with a clear strategy and support where needed from its parent Center of Enablement (CoE).

 ## Cross-discipline collaboration!